b4b0y4/dappkit/template/README-DAPPKIT.md

 # Theme + Notifications + Wallet Connection Starter

-A minimal dependency template for a quick start with a theme switcher, clean notification system, and Web3 wallet connection.
+A minimal dependency template for a quick start with a theme switcher, clean notification system, and a connect wallet component.
 No build tools required—just open `index.html` in your browser.

 ## Features

 - **Theme Switcher**: A reusable theme switcher with single-click to toggle between light and dark modes, and a double-click to reset to the system preference.
 - **Notification System**: Modern, non-blocking slide-in notifications (toasts) with duration, a close button, and a progress bar.
-- **Web3 Wallet Connection**: EIP-6963 compatible wallet connection with multi-network support, persistent state, and ENS integration.
+- **Connect Wallet Component**: EIP-6963 compatible wallet connection with multi-network support, persistent state, and ENS integration.

 ## File Structure